 The cloud-based analytics can use the data sensors provide to understand when operating characteristics are pointing toward a possible problem in the near- or longer-term future.
 The combination of sensors data and analytics also can help direct maintenance efforts toward where they’re needed most.
 Specific sensors installed at the electrical-service entry point also can help facility personnel keep an eye on possible quality issues from utility-supplied power.

 Connected power systems provides a significant opportunity to prevent shutdowns and reduce your risk profile.
 Such digitization efforts support and coordinate multiple onsite backup resources, including solar panels, battery-based storage and generators.
-A connected power distribution infrastructure can lead to near-seamless power transfers to maintain operations even when the utility grid goes down.
+A digitally-connected power distribution infrastructure can lead to near-seamless power transfers to maintain operations even when the utility grid goes down.
 The power quality and the electrical assets are under control, and such installations also can pay for themselves in utility-bill savings, through peak-shaving and time-of-use rate programs that incentivize companies to reduce their usage during periods of high electricity demand.

 Now is the time to act